astropy/astropy/docs/development/workflow/development_workflow.rst

 Fetch the latest Astropy
 ************************

-From time to time you should fetch the development version (i.e. Astropy ``astropy/main``) changes from GitHub::
+From time to time you should fetch the development version (i.e., Astropy ``astropy/main``) changes from GitHub::

    git fetch astropy --tags